mongodb/mongodb-kubernetes/docs/using_static_persistent_volumes.md

 ```

-This `MongoDbReplicaset` is requesting 8G for each one of its
+This `MongoDB` replica set is requesting 8G for each one of its
 replicas.
 We have 4 PV with 20G each, so this request will be
 fullfilled by the existing PVs in the `StorageClass`.
 We also have to
 set the name of the `StorageClass` to use, in this case: `basic`.

-Go ahead and create this `MongoDbReplicaSet`.
+Go ahead and create this `MongoDB` replica set.
 Let's see the state of
 the Volumes:

 ```